gopikagopikrishnan/ADAPT/README.md

 ## Contact

-For more information, contact gopikagopikrishnan@gmail.com
+For more information, contact

-Gopika Gopikrishnan - [email]
+Gopika Gopikrishnan -gopikagopikrishnan@gmail.com
-Singapore Institute of Technology